 In law, liquidation is the process by which a company (or part of a company) is brought to an end, and the assets and property of the company redistributed.
 Liquidation is also sometimes referred to as winding-up or dissolution, although dissolution technically refers to the last stage of liquidation.

-- 2,232,007 all-time users
+- 3,340,948 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Workplace Culture: How to Encourage Collaboration